 Want some good news?
 You can apply the reduced withholding tax rate to U.S. income and thus significantly Save taxes with DEGIRO.
 To do so, complete the "W8-BEN" online form.
 DEGIRO will then apply the "W8-BEN" to selected US securities. reduced tax rates apply.
 These securities are then only taxed at 15% on distributions (dividends).
 You can find more information on this and on the DEGIRO Swiss tax return in here directly at DEGIRO Taxes Switzerland in the help section.

-If you want to buy cryptos at Degiro, there is an indirect solution.
-So far, you can't buy real cryptocurrencies there, but rather Indirectly via so-called ETPs / tracker certificates invest in cryptos.
+If you want to buy cryptos at DEGIRO, there is an indirect solution.
+Because so far you can't buy real cryptocurrencies there, but Indirectly via so-called ETPs / tracker certificates invest in cryptos.

 Important: You cannot buy real cryptocurrencies here, only securities that reflect their price.